 To use the hero’s journey for growth or therapy we need to remember that the journey pattern is the means, not the end.
 In Zen Buddhism there is a saying: “The finger that points at the moon is not the moon.”
 The same is true for the hero’s journey.
 The map is not the territory.

 The journey is a metaphor, a powerful metaphor, but only a metaphor.
-It points us to the fundamental process of growth and transformation we follow naturally as we journey through life.
+It points us to the fundamental process of growth and transformation we follow naturally as we travel through life.
 We should not focus on the journey pattern; rather, we should see the journey as a tool that can help us navigate the challenges we encounter in life.

 With this point in mind, we can understand that the journey itself does not motivate, guide or heal.
 What the journey can do is provide us with a broader perspective on our lives, and from that perspective we can see where we are stuck, where we have blocked our life’s flow, and (generally) how we can restore movement and meaning.
 The journey pattern allows us see the greater story unfolding in our lives and to relate current difficulties with that expanded narrative.